Meet Our Amazing Lineup

 Originally from the small community New Mills, New Brunswick, Kaitlyn moved to the Island in 2010 to study Foods and Nutrition at the University of Prince Edward Island.
 After completing her Bachelor of Science degree Kaitlyn decided she was not ready to leave the beautiful Island.
 She began employment at Simply For Life in 2015 as a Nutrition Consultant.
 In 2018 she purchased Simply For Life Charlottetown and along with Nutrition consulting she embraced the role of being s business owner and began to grow the Simply For Life retail market.
 Kaitlyn is passionate about health and giving those around her the tools to eat well and live well.
 Buying local and eating locally grown foods is something Kaitlyn values highly and enjoys sharing her love for it with others.
 She’s excited to share her expertise with festival goers during the Walk N’ Talk with Your Expert at the Charlottetown Farmers’ Market on Saturday, July 17th at 9am.
 Free to attend and first come, first serve!

 Monica Lacey has been practicing Yoga for more than 20 years.
-After studying Hatha and Iyengar Yoga for many years to complement her training in dance, she received her certification in Kundalini and Ten Body Yoga from Amara Yoga School in Toronto in 2006 after two years of training under Yogi Akal.
+After studying Hatha and Iyengar Yoga for many years to complement her training in dance, she received her certification in Kundalini and Ten Body Yoga from Amara Yoga School in Toronto in 2006 after two years of training under the mentorship of Yogi Akal.
 Monica is enthusiastic and passionate about sharing the teachings of Kundalini Yoga and the power of this practice to transform and uplift.
+She lives in Charlottetown on unceded Mi’kmaq territory, where, in addition to teaching Yoga, she works as an Artist, Curator, Writer, and Production Designer.

 Yoga for Paula began as part of a fitness routine 18 years ago.
 Then, when living overseas in Korea, she realized yoga was to become a forever part of her life.
 Studying, living and traveling India helped her integrate yoga into her life on and off the mat, a lifestyle not just a practice.
 A diploma in yoga education has given her a foundation in the traditional roots of yoga.
 Her personal online studies for the past 3 years with teachers in the Viniyoga tradition has allowed Paula to create an intergrated, breath-centered practice for nervous system balancing and over all well being.

 Steff Sullivan (she/her), founder of Steff Sullivan Collective, blends her experience as a women’s health nurse, various movement certifications and her own spiritual curiosity into a deep rooted passion for self-care and mental wellbeing.
 She is trained in Human Design, and uses it to support humans in understanding their unique energy blueprint and how to care for themselves in a holistic and sustainable way.
-Through her brand, Steff offers intuitive movement classes, self-care workshops, one-on-one services and wellness retreats – both virtually and locally on PEI.
-She strongly values community and enjoys creating experiences that bring humans together to share, support & connect with others.
+Steff strongly values community and enjoys creating experiences that bring humans together to share, support & connect to each other through.
+Through her brand, she offers movement classes, self-care workshops, one-on-one services, group programs and wellness retreats – both virtually and locally on Prince Edward Island, Canada.
+Most recently, Steff launched a product line to showcase the 5 Human Design Energy Types – beautifully designed & printed on PEI crewneck sweatshirts to remind you to embrace our uniqueness, based on your birth chart.
+Learn more about Steff or her current offerings here: www.steffsullivan.co

 Danny Murphy is President of D.P.
 Murphy Inc., a PEI based hotel and Restaurant Company.
 Always enjoying some sort of physical activity, he found yoga in 2008.
 Seeing the benefits that a regular yoga practice provided, he completed the Modo Yoga Teacher Training in Montreal in October 2018.
 Yoga along with his Transcendental Meditation practice, since 2014, and early morning sun salutation have made a real difference and has helped him manage his stress and other challenges that life brings.